Most Asked Questions About Laser Dentistry

 It’s Minimally Invasive

 Dental lasers are built to work without pressure, continuous vibration, and heat, allowing patients to feel lower pressure while sealing off nerves during use.
 For these reasons, they eliminate the need for dental drills that cause discomfort and may only require little or no anesthesia.
 As a result, patients experience less anxiety and can relax and feel comfortable during their procedure.
+Laser surgery offers a gentle and precise alternative to traditional methods, reducing risks and improving patient outcomes.

 It Minimizes the Risk of Bleeding and Infection